bitovi/documentcss/pages/guides/quickstart.md

 @outline 2 ul

 This is a quick run through setting DocumentCSS and generating a simple page.
-For in-depth set up instructions, check out the [Setup](/docs/setup.html) section.
+For in-depth instructions, check out the [Setup](/docs/setup.html) section.

 ## Install